 The Blackstone Griddle T-Bone Steak is prepared on a griddle using propane.
-The versatile Blackstone griddle is a great choice for delicious meals, easy sear and crunchy crust.
+The versatile Blackstone griddle is an excellent choice for delicious meals, with an easy sear and crunchy crust.

 Cooking a steak using Blackstone Griddle

 Blackstone Griddle is a fantastic way to cook a steak perfectly.
-This grill has enough space for all the sides, and it can maintain the temperature for perfect searing.
+This grill has enough space for all sides and can maintain the temperature for perfect searing.

-Flat-top grill steak recipe uses propane and flat top grills to perfectly sear the steak.
+The flat-top grill steak recipe uses propane and flat-top grills to sear the steak perfectly.
 This locks in the moisture and prevents the meat from drying.

-There is more surface area available for cooking, so you don’t have to worry about maintaining an even temperature.
+More surface area is available for cooking, so you don’t have to worry about maintaining an even temperature.
 The griddle’s flat top surface distributes heat evenly.

 How do you grill steak on a Griddle?

 Cooking a steak on a Blackstone griddle grill is easy.
-You can cook most steaks by simply heating the grill to between 450-500 degrees.
-Once the grill is hot, place the well seasoned steaks on the grill and allow them to sear, in order to develope that nice crust.
+You can cook most steaks by heating the grill to 450-500 degrees.
+Once the grill is hot, place the well-seasoned steaks on the grill and allow them to sear in order to develop that nice crust.

-Steak, as with all meats, should not be cooked according to the timer.
+As with all meats, steak should not be cooked according to the timer.
 Cook your meat according to its internal temperature.

-Let your steaks rest for 5 minutes after they are removed from the grill to allow the moisture to redistribute.
-This will allow the meat to continue cooking so be aware of cooking times.
+Let your steaks rest for 5 minutes after removing them from the grill to allow the moisture to redistribute.
+This will allow the meat to continue cooking, so be aware of cooking times.

 How to tell if a T-bone steak has been cooked

 A meat thermometer can be used to help you know when your steak is cooked.
-By pressing down on a steak measuring about 3/4 inches thick, you can feel its cooking temperature.
-It will cook faster if it is more firm and less moisture is released when you press.
+You can feel its cooking temperature by pressing down on a steak measuring about 3/4 inches thick.
+It will cook faster if it is firmer, and less moisture is released when you press.

 You will soon be able to use your tongs to check the doneness of the meat with a little practice.
 Don’t flip steaks with a fork.
 Stabbing the meat with tongs can cause all the internal moisture and flavorful juices of the meat to evaporate.